Ignite-Laboratories/JanOS/readme.md

 Currently, the concept is centered around the idea of intelligent algorithms I call ARWENs that are simply _creating_.
 As I evolve it, the project will evolve into something more and more complicated.
 This all initially started while exploring a form of binary synthesis which required a shift of thinking about how we currently execute computation.
-This then morphed into a neurological impulse engine, which is where I currently am exploring!
+This then morphed into a neurological impulse engine, and now I'm exploring how to build orchestrations with such a computational model.

 ## What's ARWEN?